-For purposes of this Section, the amount per kilowatthour means the total amount paid for electric service expressed on a per kilowatthour basis, and the total amount paid for electric service includes without limitation amounts paid for supply, transmission, distribution, surcharges, and add-on taxes exclusive of any increases in taxes or new taxes imposed after the effective date of this amendatory Act of the 97th General Assembly.
-For purposes of this Section, "eligible retail customers" shall have the meaning set forth in Section 16-111.5 of this Act.
+For purposes of this Section, the amount per kilowatthour

+means the total amount paid for electric service expressed on a per kilowatthour basis, and the total amount paid for electric service includes without limitation amounts paid for supply, transmission, distribution, surcharges, and add-on taxes exclusive of any increases in taxes or new taxes imposed after October 26, 2011 (the effective date of Public Act

+97-616).
+For purposes of this Section, "eligible retail

+8 customers" shall have the meaning set forth in Section

+9 16-111.5 of this Act.